 - t.
-Submit final CIWQS report for a Category 1 or Category 2 spill within 10-15 calendar days.
-Report for Category 3 spill within 30 calendar days.
+Submit final CIWQS report for a Category 1 or Category 2 spill within 15 calendar days.
+Report for Category 3 and Category 4 spill within 30 calendar days after the end of the month in which the spills occurred.
 See Attachment (a) for determining spill category and Attachment (b) for Final Report requirements. - u.
-If SSO is >50,000 gallons prepare SSO Technical Report per outline in Attachment (c).
-Submit technical report within 45 days. - v.
+If spill is >50,000 gallons prepare spill Technical Report per outline in Attachment (d).
+Submit technical report within 45 calendar days. - v.
 Prepare hard copy and electronic file of all spill-related paperwork.
 (All attachments and other information as appropriate)